sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Advanced**    | Problem B, 2/25 (8%) solved/tries, 6% solve rate                                                 |
 | **Concept**     | dynamic programming                                                                              |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Given a probabilistic model for how a basketball team scores points, determine the expected value for the number of points they will score.
+> Given a probabilistic model for how a basketball team scores points, determine

-{{% /note %}}
+> the expected value for the number of points they will score.

 This problem requires a solution technique called **Dynamic Programming**, which allows us to efficiently solve problems involving recursion.